klown/fluid-cockroachdb/docs/Operations.md

 ##### `updateFields(tableName, fieldData)`
 - `tableName String` The name of the table whose data is to be retrieved.
-- `fieldData Object` A Hash containing an `attributes` object and a `where` `where` object.
+- `fieldData Object` A Hash containing an `attributes` object and a `where` object.
 The `where` object must contain the primary key, at least.
 - Returns: `{Promise}` whose value is an array containing the number of affected rows, and the actual affected rows.